Aftermath: 34 - Until Our City Be Afire (2017)

 To Mako.

-To everyone else he will just look like an idiot, probably.
+To everyone else, he’ll just look like an idiot, probably.

 Lightcap stares him down, her expression switching from uncomfortable to vaguely devious to satisfied.